Asal-Mousavi/Real_time_Intruder_tracking_with_distributed_wireless_sensor_network/README.md

 An intelligent multi-agent simulation in Python where autonomous "thieves" attempt to reach a goal while evading detection by strategically placed sensors.
 This project explores advanced AI techniques in path planning, real-time visibility analysis, and constraint-based system validation.

+>🗓️ Created: May 2025 | 🎓 6th Semester, My Exploration of AI Pathfinding and Strategy

 ---

 ## Overview